IMPORTANT!! Student Aid BC Loans and Grants

 AUG is a provincially-sponsored assistance program designed to provide grant funding to cover direct educational costs for students enrolled in recognized Adult Basic Education or English-as-a-Second Language programs.
 Anyone not receiving financial assistance for educational costs from other sources may apply for funding.

-- If eligible, student must be enrolled in ABE, WEST or ESL
+- If eligible, student must be enrolled and attending classes in ABE, WEST or ESL

 - Applications MUST be submitted before tuition is due